pagkly/Zed/Investopedia3/What Does New Drug Application (NDA) Mean.md

 What Does New Drug Application (NDA) Mean?
 ## What Is a New Drug Application (NDA)?

-A new drug application (NDA) is a comprehensive document that must be submitted to the U.S. [Food and Drug Administration (FDA)](https://www.investopedia.com/terms/f/fda.asp) in order to request approval for marketing a new drug in the United States.
+A new drug application (NDA) is a comprehensive document that must be submitted to the U.S. [[Food and Drug Administration (FDA)]](https://www.investopedia.com/terms/f/fda.asp) in order to request approval for marketing a new drug in the United States.

-Drugs for which NDAs are submitted will have already passed through several [clinical trials](https://www.investopedia.com/terms/c/clinical-trials.asp).
+Drugs for which NDAs are submitted will have already passed through several [[clinical trials]](https://www.investopedia.com/terms/c/clinical-trials.asp).
 As such, drugs that reach the NDA phase typically have a high probability of securing FDA approval.

 ### Key Takeaways